ArturKovacs/emulsion/README.md

 When installing Emulsion through a perpared package like the Windows installer, Emulsion will have networking enabled and by default will check for updates.
 However the default feature-set for emulsion does not include networking.
-This means that Emulsion will not have networking related featureswhen invoking
+This means that Emulsion will not have networking dependent capabilities when invoking
 ```
 cargo install emulsion
 ```